sharhar/Leopard-EM/docs/index.md

 - Linux operating system

 The package config contains a complete set of requirements which are automatically downloaded and checked during the installation process.
-Leopard-EM should work on MacOS and Windows operating systems, but we only fully support Linux.
-The package is also tested against modern Nvidia GPUs but should theoretically run on most PyTorch-supported GPUs.
-Your mileage may vary depending on system architecture.

 We also recommend using a virtual environment manager (such as [conda](https://docs.conda.io/en/latest/)) to avoid conflicts with other installed software on your system.
 Please open a [open up a bug report](https://github.com/Lucaslab-Berkeley/Leopard-EM/issues/new) on the GitHub page if you experience major issues during the installation process.

+!!! caution "MacOS and Windows support"

+    Leopard-EM should *theoretically* work on MacOS and Windows operating systems, but we cannot guarantee compatibility with platforms other than Linux nor do we distribute pre-built wheels for these platforms.

+!!! caution "Tested GPU support"

+    Leopard-EM has only been tested against NVIDIA GPUs but should run on most modern (supported by PyTorch) GPU hardware.
+    If you've found a compatibility issue, [create an issue on GitHub](https://github.com/Lucaslab-Berkeley/Leopard-EM/issues/new).

 ### Pre-packaged releases